 When checking the fit of a tall men’s shirt, the first thing we do is check the length of the torso and sleeves.
 But additionally, there are some finer details that are important, like the position of the shoulder seam on the shoulder, and snug but not tight neck.

 Tall Men’s Jeans and Pants

 Jeans and pants are better than shirts at accommodating different body shapes, like a tall slim build.
 This is because they’re sized by both length and width.
 However, finding the right size is still a challenge.
 If you wander the mall for instance, you likely won’t find anything longer than a 34″ inseam.
 Online though, the bigger brands often carry up to 36″ length.
 I’m lucky enough to be able to wear a 36″ inseam (my height comes more from my torso).
 For those needing 38″, you’ll have to look to the niche brands, like American Tall.
 Their tallest and slimmest jeans are a 32″x38″ and I find they run a bit longer than other pants I’ve tried.
-If you need even longer, than you might try Wiedemann Jeans, which go all the way up to 42″ length.
+If you need even longer, then you might check out this page: Tall Men’s Jeans.

 Tall Men’s Jackets

 As with other clothing for tall men, wearing jackets in tall sizes helps appearances.
 But more than for other clothing, getting a good fit also helps protect against the elements.
 For instance, a baggy ski jacket will let in a draft, leaving the tall man shivering.
 Luckily, many of the big brands now do tall men’s jackets.
 Additionally, some of the niche tall specific brands are working their way into the jackets domain, including Cleaner Brighter.
 For more, check out this list of tall men’s jackets.

 Tall Men’s Custom Clothing